• Skip to primary navigation

 Keep in mind that there is a current here, so young kids should be watched closely.
 The park also offers a playground, restrooms, a covered BBQ area.

-4. Learn the History of Scuba Diving
+4. Explore the History of Diving Museum

-History of Diving Museum in Florida Keys
+Lina Stock observing the diving helmet exhibit at the History of Diving Museum in Islamorada, Florida

 No matter where you go, every place has an interesting, and sometimes intriguing, history.
 Passionate travelers always learn about the past of the places they visit and this is exactly what you should do while in Islamorada.